You are currently viewing Domtsang Ney, a Meditation Cave of Guru Rinpoche

 As one ascends, one can see Guru Rinpoche’s Soelthab(the Sacred Hearth).

 Upon reaching the sacred Ney, one can find a new butter lamp-offering house built near the base of a holy cliff cave.
 A metallic ladder perched on the cave is meticulously nestled in the middle of the rocky cliff.
-Before, there was a shaky wooden ladder dangerously stationed toward the cave.
 Thanks to generous patrons from Bjemina, now we can be safe while climbing up to the cave nestled perilously.

 A Stone Bell (choe drill) hangs from the cliff near the cave.
 One can ring (hit) the bell with a long stick (as it’s a bit far from a human’s height) and hear the unique sound of a bell echoing through our hearts generating the prayers of Guru Rinpoche on our lips.
 There is also a Dorjee.